matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

     const bytecodeHash = utils.hashBytecode(aaArtifact.bytecode);

     const factory = await deployer.deploy(factoryArtifact, [bytecodeHash], undefined, [
-        // Since the factory requires the code for the AA to be available,
+        // Since the factory requires the code of the multisig to be available,
-        // we should pass it here as well aaArtifact.bytecode
+        // we should pass it here as well. aaArtifact.bytecode
     ]);